Connect :: Extend :: Enrich

 Pathway 1: Bridge

 The primary purpose of this pathway is to make it easier for a student to enter a Masters program in Art and Design even with three years of undergraduate education from a totally unrelated discipline.
 So, this pathway represents a real opportunity for students who have completed a three-year course such as B.A./B.Sc./B.Com/B.Litt. or in service sector oriented programs such as hotel management or hospitality as it will give them the essential skills needed to join Srishti’s Master of Fine Arts (M.F.A.) or Master in Design (M.Des.) with its multiple choices of specialization.

 After the Bridge program, students could consider any of these options:

 Pathway 2: Finish

 Students will learn from industry-trained professionals and contemporary artists.
-They’ll work on professional briefs in studios run in a range of creative disciplines.
-The core of the studio options offered under this pathway ranges from animation and advertising, to craft, product or furniture design, user interaction or media art.
+They will work on professional briefs in a project space run in a range of creative disciplines.
+The core of the studio projects offered under this pathway range from animation, advertising & branding, to craft, product, textile or furniture design, user interaction or media art.

 Students who take the Finish pathway will find themselves transformed.
 Many new careers have emerged today which prize design thinking and creative and artistic expression.
 After their time at Srishti, students will be able to look at new professions and careers in a range of creative sectors where skilled professionals are in short supply.